 Min Yi Tan

 My name is Min Yi and I’m a Singaporean from the Class of 2016!
 My home country ranks “eating” as one of its national pastimes, and food there is an exciting fusion of Malay, Chinese, Indian and Eurasian styles, a reflection of the demographic.
-I am torn between which is my favorite part of tasting: the gleeful dance of flavors on your tongue or the heady aroma that you draw deep into your core.
-(I am also torn between not documenting each plate of goodness and testing my eating buddies’ patience with endless pictures of food…).
-I believe in the power of food to connect people, provoke emotions, and invoke memories.
+After a semester abroad in Istanbul, I’m back at Tufts without a meal plan, ready to cook and eat my way to gustatory pleasure.
+I believe in the power of food to connect people, provoke emotions and invoke memories.
 And I can’t wait to explore this with you.